 5.5.2.3.2 Network-initiated de-registration procedure completion by the UE

 Upon receiving the DEREGISTRATION REQUEST message, if the DEREGISTRATION REQUEST message indicates "re-registration required" and the de-registration request is for 3GPP access, the UE shall perform a local release of the PDU sessions over 3GPP access, if any.
-The UE shall stop the timer(s) T3346, T3396, T3584 and T3585, if it is running.
+The UE shall stop the timer(s) T3346, T3396, T3584, T3585 and back-off timer(s) associated with 5GS session management (see subclause 6.2.12), if it is running.
 The UE shall send a DEREGISTRATION ACCEPT message to the network and enter the state 5GMM-DEREGISTERED for 3GPP access.
 Furthermore, the UE shall, after the completion of the de-registration procedure, and the release of the existing NAS signalling connection, initiate an initial registration.
 The UE should also re-establish any previously established PDU sessions over 3GPP access.

 Upon receiving the DEREGISTRATION REQUEST message, if the DEREGISTRATION REQUEST message indicates "re-registration required" and the de-registration request is for non-3GPP access, the UE shall perform a local release of the PDU sessions over non-3GPP access, if any.
 The UE shall stop the timer(s) T3346, T3396, T3584 and T3585, if it is running.
 The UE shall send a DEREGISTRATION ACCEPT message to the network and enter the state 5GMM-DEREGISTERED for non-3GPP access.
 Furthermore, the UE shall, after the completion of the de-registration procedure, and the release of the existing NAS signalling connection, initiate an initial registration over non-3GPP.
 The UE should also re-establish any previously established PDU sessions over non-3GPP access.